The Beatles traveled from New York to Washington, DC early on this day by rail, as an East Coast snowstorm had caused all flights to be cancelled.

 The Beatles' concert that night was at the Washington Coliseum, a boxing arena.
 Upon their arrival at the venue the group held a press conference.

-Their first US concert was watched by a crowd of 8,092 fans, most of whom were girls.
+The Beatles' first US concert was watched by a crowd of 8,092 fans, most of whom were girls.
 The Beatles took to the stage at 8.31pm, and performed 12 songs: Roll Over Beethoven, From Me To You, I Saw Her Standing There, This Boy, All My Loving, I Wanna Be Your Man, Please Please Me, Till There Was You, She Loves You, I Want To Hold Your Hand, Twist And Shout and Long Tall Sally.

-The Beatles were performing in the round, and Ringo Starr's drum riser was turned 180 degrees after the third song by Mal Evans, to allow the audience behind them to watch the performance.
+The group were performing in the round, and Ringo Starr's drum riser was turned 180 degrees after the third song by Mal Evans, to allow the audience behind them to watch the performance.
 This was repeated again after I Wanna Be Your Man, and following She Loves You they turned 45 degrees.

 In addition to this somewhat awkward set-up, George Harrison's microphone wasn't working during the opening song, and he was given a faulty replacement.
 It didn't dampen the audience's appreciation, however; they responded with typical screams of Beatlemania, causing one of the 362 police officers present to block his ears with bullets.